starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 debug setup behind debug/runtime initialization, or tighten `@starbeam/universal` re-exports.
 Those changes need declaration and artifact inspection because published JavaScript and generated declarations are part of the package surface.

+### Protocol surfaces and compatibility policy

+PER8 classifies protocol-oriented packages without moving exports, changing manifests, or regenerating artifacts.

+**Adapter/implementor protocol:** `@starbeam/runtime` is the clearest supported low-level protocol package.
+It coordinates rendering, subscriptions, app context, and finalization scopes for Starbeam adapters and library implementors.
+It is not the normal app-author API; app authors should use framework adapters, `@starbeam/universal`, and package-level APIs such as `@starbeam/resource`.

+**Validation substrate:** `@starbeam/tags` is low-level demand-driven validation machinery.
+It is public for people implementing reactive primitives, renderers, or other protocol-level integrations, not for ordinary application code.

+**Type substrate:** `@starbeam/interfaces` is a published, type-only substrate for Starbeam packages and implementors.
+Its current name and generated declaration shape may justify a future `@starbeam/protocol` proposal, but PER8 does not create that package or move types.

+**Compatibility alias:** `@starbeam/core` is a deprecated alias for `@starbeam/universal`.
+It stays available for old imports during the 0.9 line, while new code should import from `@starbeam/universal` or a more specific package.
+Lint rules should continue to reject new workspace imports from `@starbeam/core`.

+This is a compatibility and audience policy, not an artifact cleanup.
+Later work may hide implementation-shaped runtime exports, reserve protocol object keys, exclude stale declaration-only modules, or introduce a clearer protocol package.
+Each of those requires a separate Prepare with package artifact inspection.

 ### Modifier / DOM attachment decision frame